SJRnhqh/LaziTex/README.md

 **Notes:**

-- Windows version includes GUI, but CLI tools are also available
+- **Windows**: Version includes GUI, but CLI tools are also available.
+Installation via winget.
+- **macOS**: Supports installation via Homebrew (recommended) or official installation script.
+Auto-detects installation method for uninstall.
 - You may need to restart the terminal after installation to recognize the `ollama` command
 - If installed but not in PATH, you'll be prompted to restart the terminal